Filmroll path incorrect when importing from camera

 Note that $(MONTH) and $(DAY) work as expected.

-#3 Updated by Gareth Williams 19 days ago
+#3 Updated by Gareth Williams about 2 years ago

 It seems that this issue is due to the fact that DT uses the backslash character ("\") to escape any variable expansion, which conflicts with the use of the same character as a directory separator in Windows.